 Code - Students create a fully functioning mobile app with App Inventor.

 Business - Students create and execute a business plan to turn their ideas into startup businesses.

-Market - Students create a brand and an identity for their business by making logos, mission statement, and a marketing planning.
+Market - Students create a brand and an identity for their business by making logos, a mission statement, and a marketing plan.

 Pitch - Students create both a pitch video and an app demonstration video to showcase their ideas to the world.